adieuadieu/retinal/README.md

 # Serverless Sharp Image
-[Serverless-based](https://www.github.com/serverless/serverless) Lambda function to resize images based on S3 trigger events with the awesome [Sharp](https://github.com/lovell/sharp) library
+[Serverless-based](https://www.github.com/serverless/serverless) Lambda function to resize images based on S3 trigger events with the awesome [Sharp](https://github.com/lovell/sharp) library.
+It's behaviour can be controlled entirely by configuration.

 ## Todo
 - [ ] make it actually work/do something